Ents24/public-api-docs/blueprint/blueprint.md

                         "type": ["string","null"]
                       },
                       "inclBookingFee": {
-                        "description": "Flag indicating whether a booking fee is included in the price of this ticket.", "type": "boolean"
+                        "description": "Flag indicating whether a booking fee is included in the price of this ticket", "type": "boolean"
                       },
                       "isOnSale": {
-                        "description": "Flag indicating whether the ticket is on sale.", "type": "boolean"
+                        "description": "Flag indicating whether the ticket is on sale", "type": "boolean"
                       },
                       "isAvailable": {
-                        "description": "Flag indicating whether the ticket is available.", "type": "boolean"
+                        "description": "Flag indicating whether the ticket is available", "type": "boolean"
                       },
                       "isPresaleTicket": {
-                        "description": "Flag indicating whether the ticket is a pre-sale ticket.", "type": "boolean"
+                        "description": "Flag indicating whether the ticket is a pre-sale ticket", "type": "boolean"
                       },
                       "isResaleTicket": {
-                        "description": "Flag indicating whether the ticket is a re-sale ticket.", "type": "boolean"
+                        "description": "Flag indicating whether the ticket is a re-sale ticket", "type": "boolean"
                       },
                       "onSaleFrom": {